Tisawesomeness/Minecord/CONTRIBUTING.md

 To get started, clone the repository with `git clone https://github.com/Tisawesomeness/Minecord.git` and open in your favorite IDE
 ([IntelliJ](https://www.jetbrains.com/idea/) is recommended, though any proper IDE will work).
-Make sure to install the [Lombok](https://projectlombok.org/) plugin to add support for its annotations.

-Running can be done from your IDE.
-To build an executable JAR file, use `gradle shadowJar`.
+Running can be done from your IDE, in the `StaticBootstrap` class in the `minecord-bootstrap/static` project.
+To build the executable JAR files, use `gradle build` and run `Minecord.jar`.

 To contribute your changes, make a pull request to (usually) the `dev` branch.
-Note that all tests must pass before your changes can be accepted, use `gradle check` and `gradle integrationTest` to run the tests.
+Note that all tests must pass before your changes can be accepted, use `gradle check` to run the tests.

 ## Conventions